-Existing methods include cleaving of the laser bars in UHV conditions followed by passivating protection, i.e. ZnSe layer, prior to the deposition of the mirror layers.
-One of the disadvantages of this approach is the difficult and very costly implementation of the cleaving step performed in the UHV.
+A currently available method that provides the best passivating effect is cleaving laser bars in UHV conditions followed by passivating protection, i.e. ZnSe layer, prior to the deposition of the mirror layers.
+A significant disadvantage of this approach is the difficult and very costly implementation of the cleaving step performed in the UHV.

-At Comptek, we first treat laser bars (that are generally cleaved under air exposure) with an in-situ cleaning process optimized for commonly used materials, such as AlGaAs or InGaAsP.
-Once a good clean facet is obtained, the passivation step happens in a very controlled atmosphere before being transferred to the mirror coatings step.
-This way, we achieve results similar to existing methods at significantly reduced costs.
+With our novel solution laser bars are cleaved in-air, after which treated with an optimized in-situ cleaning process.
+Once a good clean facet is obtained, the laser bars are passivated in highly controlled conditions before applying the mirror coatings.
+This way, we achieve results similar to the best processes currently available in the market at significantly reduced costs.

 Kontrox increases photoluminescence emission intensity monitored directly from the laser facet active area.
 This indicates the improvement of surface quality due to defect density reduction enabled with Kontrox.

 for III-V based MESA structures